radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 UDP (datagram) data:
 : The data payload of a UDP datagram.

+IP (packet) data:
+: The data payload of an IP packet.

 IP packet:
 : An IP packet, including the header and data.

-IP (packet) data:
-: The data payload of an IP packet.

-RadSec node:
-: A RADIUS-over-(D)TLS client or server

 RadSec client:
-: A RadSec instance that initiates a new connection.
+: a RadSec instance that initiates a new connection.

 RadSec server:
 : A RadSec instance that listens on a RADIUS-over-(D)TLS port and accepts new connections.

-Whenever "(D)TLS" or "RADIUS/(D)TLS" is mentioned, the specification applies for both RADIUS/TLS and RADIUS/DTLS.
-Where "TLS" or "RADIUS/TLS" is mentioned, the specification only applies to RADIUS/TLS, where "DTLS" or "RADIUS/DTLS" is mentioned it only applies to RADIUS/DTLS.

-Server implementations MUST support both RADIUS/TLS and RADIUS/DTLS.
-Client implementations SHOULD implement both, but MUST implement at least one of RADIUS/TLS or RADIUS/DTLS.
+RadSec endpoint:
+: A RADIUS-over-(D)TLS client or server

 # Changes to RADIUS